ascribe/match3d/README.md

 blender -b -P training_set_generator_1.py -- ~/***REMOVED***_cad_files_for_ascribe/***REMOVED***_cad_files_for_ascribe/sn-10045871/model.stl output/ 3 --transforms rotate lighting
 ```

 Notice here we've changed the number of outputs from 1 to 3, and added `--transforms rotate lighting`.  `--transforms` tells which random transforms to apply.
-Currently, only `rotate` and `lighting` are implemented, but we can very easily add more.
+Currently, only `rotate`, `lighting`, and `reflect` are implemented, but we can very easily add more.

 Looking at the output:
 ```